FabihaHaider/FabihaHaider.github.io/_pages/cv.md

 Work experience
 ======
-* March 2025 - Present: Research and Development Engineer
+* March 2025 - Present: Krait Labs Ltd
-  * Krait Labs Ltd
+  * Research and Development Engineer

-* February 2024 - Present: Research and Development Engineer
+* February 2024 - Present: Penta Globa Ltd
-  * Penta Global Ltd
+  * Research and Development Engineer
   * The Research and Development Team is dedicated to finding new ways and technologies mostly related to Machine Learning required to accomplish the project associated with the company to meet the client's meets and requirements.

 * June 2016 - December 2021: Teacher's Assistant